v3io/frames/README.md

 <a id="method-write-params-tsdb"></a>
 #### `tsdb` Backend `write` Parameters

+The following `write` parameters are specific to the `tsdb` backend; for more information about these parameters, see the [V3IO TSDB documentation](https://github.com/v3io/v3io-tsdb#v3io-tsdb):

 - <a id="method-write-param-labels"></a>**labels** (Optional) (default: `None`) &mdash; `dict` &mdash; A dictionary of `<label name>: <label value>` pairs that define metric labels to add to all written metric-sample table items.
   Note that the values of the metric labels must be of type string.